gromacs/gromacs/docs/release-notes/bugs-fixed.rst

 Fixes :issue:`2228`

-Fix Ekin at step 0 with COM removal
+Fixed Ekin at step 0 with COM removal
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 The kinetic energy at step 0 was computed from the velocities without the center of mass velocity removed.
 This could cause a relatively